os05h/Aktieddysten-Short/README.md

 }
 ```

-In the `Stock.json` file is where you spesifey the stock
+In the `Stock.json` file is where you specify the stock

-Eksampel
+Example
 ```json
 {
     "Stocks": [